 International Souris River Board Reports

 In order to ensure a more ecosystem-based approach to transboundary water issues, and to achieve operational efficiencies in the conduct of International Joint Commission (IJC) responsibilities, the IJC has combined the ongoing responsibilities of the International Souris River Board of Control and the Souris River aspects of the International Souris-Red Rivers Engineering Board mandates, into the International Souris River Board (ISRB).
 The ISRB operates under a Directive from the IJC.
 It assists the IJC in preventing and resolving disputes relating to the transboundary waters of the Souris River basin.

-North Dakota’s State Engineer serves as Co-Chair of the ISRB along with a counterpart from Canada.
+North Dakota’s Department of Water Resources Director serves as Co-Chair of the ISRB along with a counterpart from Canada.